Nod Brook Wildlife Management Area and Field Trial Area

 Within the context of Nod Brook’s specialized purpose, the Department has encouraged other compatible uses of the property, including fishing, small game and waterfowl hunting, hiking, wildlife viewing, and cartop kayak and canoe access to the Farmington river.
 However, during organized events, which typically occur on weekends and average more than 50 days annually, the area is closed to all other use pursuant to existing Department regulations to avoid potential conflicts and ensure public safety.
 If a field trial is in progress, it is unlawful to enter the property.
 A list of scheduled field trial events is updated regularly and should be consulted before planning a visit to Nod Brook WMA.
 In addition to organized shooting and non-shooting events, Nod Brook is also regularly used by individual dog trainers during most weekdays and the discharge of live ammunition is permitted.

 Nod Brook WMA is one of 4 areas in Connecticut that are designated specifically for conducting field trials.
-Three of the areas (Flaherty Field Trial Area, Mansfield Hollow WMA, and Sugarbrook WMA) are located east of the Connecticut River.
+Three of the areas (Dr. John E. Flaherty Field Trial Area and WMA, Mansfield Hollow State-Leased Field Trial Area, and Sugarbrook WMA) are located east of the Connecticut River.
 Nod Brook is the sole area west of the River that is designated for field trials.
 Nod Brook is unique from the other field trial areas because it is the only one developed specifically for water-based retriever dog trials.

 What Is a Field Trial?